akashgadiparthi/my2-Gadiparthi/MyStats.md

 |   Volleyball  | Volleyball provides health and fitness benefits by improving cardiovascular endurance, muscular strength, agility, and promoting teamwork and social interaction.  | 6-8 hours |

  ---
+ ## Pithy Quotes from Scientists

+ > Imagination is more important than knowledge.
+ > - *Albert Einstein*

+ > The present is theirs; the future, for which I really worked, is mine.
+ > - *Nikola Tesla*

+ > I have not failed.
+I've just found 10,000 ways that won't work.
+ > - *Thomas Edison*